-(a) Automatic Initial Extension.
-Except as provided in subsection (b) of this rule, all initial extensions of the following deadlines must be accomplished by a Notice of Extension of Time (without a proposed order), rather than by motion, unless a party affirmatively objects to extending the deadline:

-- the deadline for filing a response to a pleading as defined by Fed.
+- (a) Automatic Initial Extension.
+Except as provided in subsection (b) of this rule, all initial extensions of the following deadlines must be accomplished by a Notice of Extension of Time (without a proposed order), rather than by motion, unless a party affirmatively objects to extending the deadline: - the deadline for filing a response to a pleading as defined by Fed.
 R. Civ.
-P. 7(a); - the deadline for responding to any written request for discovery or admissions; and - the deadline for filing a brief in a bankruptcy appeal.
+P. 7(a); and - the deadline for responding to any written request for discovery or admissions.